Godfather

 What is the origin of the Godfather cocktail?

-Can I use different types of Scotch in a Godfather cocktail?
+Can I use blended Scotch for a Godfather cocktail?

-What is the best way to serve a Godfather cocktail?
+What type of Amaretto works best in a Godfather cocktail?